futuresalad/BLE_IMU_data_recorder/README.md

-Desktop app made with Flutter for recording, visualize and export IMU sensor data for the Speaksense Student Project.
+Desktop app made with Flutter to record, visualize and export IMU sensor data for the Speaksense Student Project.
 ![Dashboard](./ui.png)